nimbus8/repss/README.md

   (I know what your thinking, this is silly.
 Believe me this is not so silly.
 There are much sillier things out there!)

-  For those interested in linguistics, these examples may be familiar.
+  For those interested in linguistics, these examples may be familiar (and hopefully interesting).

   **1)** At 2 in the afternoon **/[(** he **|** she **)]** was due at the dentist.